 Let's Spread the Word!

-Now that you've got a solid foundation of posts with comments and a core group of founding members, it's time to introduce it to your community.
+Now that you've got a solid foundation of posts with comments and a core group of founding members, it's time to introduce it to more folks in your community.

 Make sure there is a link to Switchboard on your website and then send out an announcement on all of your channels: email, Facebook, Twitter, newsletters, listservs, etc.